ua-datalab/ua-datalab.github.io/docs/about.md

 ## Description

+The landscape of machine learning (ML) and artificial intelligence (AI) is continually evolving, with rapid advancements constantly emerging.
+For successful and measured adoption of ML/AI in any field, learning and experimenting with these advancements is crucial.
+This is important for UArizona researchers to secure funding and train an ML/AI fluent workforce.

-The DataLab is dedicated to providing extracurricular and non-formal training in the latest AI technologies not covered in current academic programs across various knowledge domains.
-Its open learning environment is perfect for studying ML/AI, and where all staff members are invited to participate.
+The UArizona DataLab serves as a hub for the UArizona community, providing extracurricular and non-formal training in ML/AI tools and technologies not covered in current academic programs.
+It offers short-format workshops across various knowledge domains.
+Its open learning environment is ideal for studying ML/AI, where all staff members are welcome to participate.

+DataLab strives to guide learners from curiosity to competence in AI.
+It complements learning activities with consultations on research projects, assisting research labs to incorporate ML/AI methods into their workflow.
+It also provides support in onboarding and training students and staff involved in implementing these solutions.
+Additionally, it facilitates codefest/hackathons on cross-cutting topics of interest.

+DataLab collaborates with multiple UArizona units, including the UITS Research Computing group and Data Science training efforts through other colleges and units.
+It aims to foster a vibrant ecosystem of learning and exploration in the ML/AI space for the UArizona community.

+This talk will outline the progress and roadmap for non-formal learners on how to utilize DataLab.
+It will also provide guidance for departments and other units on how to participate in DataLab to showcase their activities and highlight the range of ML/AI learning opportunities available across our campus.

 # Partnerships